seanberto/watershednow/drupal/sites/all/modules/contrib/google_analytics/README.txt

 Usage
 =====
 In the settings page enter your Google Analytics account number.

-You can also track the username and/or user ID who visits each page.
-This data will be visible in Google Analytics as segmentation data.
-If you enable the profile.module you can also add more detailed information about each user to the segmentation tracking.

 All pages will now have the required JavaScript added to the HTML footer can confirm this by viewing the page source from